 For inspiration, check out the FabFitFun affiliate program.
 It’s a great example of how you can customize the TUNE Partner Marketing Platform for your own program — just check out the sign-up page: http://affiliates.fabfitfun.com/signup.

-What are your biggest goals for your partner marketing program?
-What types of partners are you most excited to work with?
+What are your biggest goals for your program?
+What are the biggest challenges for your partner marketing strategy?
 Tell us in the comments below!

-Follow our Ultimate Guide to Partner Marketing blog series to learn how to plan, build, and grow cross-channel partner programs.
+Follow our Ultimate Guide to Partner Marketing blog series to learn strategies for how to plan, build, and grow cross-channel affiliate, influencer, and partner marketing programs.
 For the rest of the series, check out:

 - Part 1 – Planning Your Partner Program Strategy